travel-in-books-en/travel-in-books-en.github.io/_posts/2025-03-14-The-House-of-the-Spirits-by-Isabel-Allende.md

 ---
 title: The House of the Spirits by Isabel Allende
-categories: [Fiction Literature,Magical Realism]
+categories: [Magical Realism,Fiction Literature]
-tags: [Story,Chile]
+tags: [Chile,Story]
 ---
 | Title | The House of the Spirits  |
 | Author |  Isabel Allende  |